microsoft/Project-Yellowstone-Documentation/business-central/projects/projects-powerbi-app-kpis.md

 **Formula**
 The Quantity measure calculates the total quantity of a product or service used in a project by summing the quantity in the Project Ledger Entry table and converting the measure to a postive value.

 **Data Sources**
 - Job Ledger Entry

+### Total Price

+**Formula**
+The Total Price measure calculates the total price of all project ledger entries in the Project Ledger Entry table.
+It uses the SUMX function to iterate over each row in the table and multiply the quantity and unit price (in local currency) columns for each row.
+The results of each multiplication are then summed up to produce the total price.

+**Data Sources**
+- Job Ledger Entry